 Amendments to these Regulations are approved by Senate.
 Any such amendments are identified above and will take effect from the date shown.

-2. FEES
+2. FEES General

-General

-2.1 The responsibility for payment of fees rests with the student apprentice's employer.
+2.1 The responsibility for payment of fees rests with the individual student.
+For tuition fee terms and conditions, students must refer to: